sariyuce/nucleus/README.md

 - 'nd' has the basic nucleus decomposition[1] and hierarchy construction[2] codes.
 - 'bnd' has the tip and wing decompositions for bipartite networks[3] along with the hierarchy contructions
 - 'pnd' has the parallel nucleus decomposition algorithms[4], based on the h-index formulation -- no hierarchy construction exists
-- 'dnd' has the directed 2,3 nucleus decomposition algorithms

 [1] Finding the Hierarchy of Dense Subgraphs using Nucleus Decompositions<br>